My Beautiful Laundrette

-My Beautiful Laundrette is a 1985 British romantic comedy-drama film directed by Stephen Frears from a screenplay by Hanif Kureishi.
-The film was also one of the first films released by Working Title Films.
+My Beautiful Laundrette is a 1985 British romantic comedy-drama film directed by Stephen Frears and written by Hanif Kureishi.
+It was one of the first films released by Working Title Films.

-The story is set in London during the Thatcher years, as reflected in the complex, and often comical, relationships between members of the Pakistani and English communities.
-The story focuses on Omar, played by Gordon Warnecke, a young Pakistani man living in London, and his reunion and eventual romance with his old friend, a street punk named Johnny, played by Daniel Day-Lewis.
-The two become the caretakers and business managers of a launderette originally owned by Omar's uncle Nasser.
+Set in London during the Thatcher years, the film reflects the fraught relationships between members of the Pakistani and English communities at that time.
+The story focuses on Omar (Gordon Warnecke), a British man of Pakistani origin, and his reunion and eventual romance with his childhood friend Johnny (Daniel Day-Lewis), now a street punk.
+The two become the caretakers and business managers of a launderette.

-The British Film Institute ranked My Beautiful Laundrette the 50th greatest British film of the 20th century.
+The British Film Institute ranked My Beautiful Laundrette as the 50th-greatest British film of the 20th century.
+It was adapted into a stage play in 2002 and 2019.